 Support staff, who say they are being "pushed and bullied" into teaching whole classes, are poised to vote to pull out of the workforce agreement.

-Unison's continuing participation in the reforms rests on a knife-edge as it meets for its annual conference in Bournemouth on Monday.
+Unison's continued participation in the reforms rests on a knife-edge as the public-service union meets for its annual conference in Bournemouth on Monday.

-Grassroots anger at the lack of benefits for support staff from the agreement is evident in the wording of conference motions.
+Grassroots anger at the failure of the agreement to deliver a better deal for support staff is clear in the wording of some conference motions.

-They claim the deal has been "largely negative and counterproductive", that heads and governors in many areas are "driving a coach and horses" through it, and threaten industrial action if the London government fails to negotiate national terms and conditions for support staff.
+These claim the deal has been "largely negative and counterproductive", that heads and governors in many areas are "driving a coach and horses" through it, and threaten industrial action if the Government fails to negotiate national terms and conditions for support staff.

-It was signed in January 2003 by unions, government and employers with the aim of reducing workload and improving support staff pay and conditions.
+It was signed in January 2003 by unions, the Government and employers and was designed to reduce teacher workload and improve support staff pay and conditions.